KTH/tamarack/README.md

 # Tamarack
-Default paths and error pages for uri:s not matching in Docker Flow Proxy.
+Index and 404 pages for Docker Clusters.